 ![]() Early in 2015 I visited our client at home in Bramhall, Cheshire.
 We sat around the kitchen table to discuss our clients wishes for their home and what they needed for their project.
 Now a completed extension, this blog is a review of what we achieved with this project in a small space on a tight budget.
 "I needed some professional drawings for a small extension to my kitchen and advice on building regs, etc. I had a rough plan with my initial ideas and someone to build it but needed some more accurate plans that my builder could build from.
 The house is 300 years old so nothing is straight!" ![]() The planned extension was small needing to fit in a lot of functionality.
 The brief included:

 "I really enjoyed our discussions and solutions and everyone was really excited by the plans.
 The extension took 5 months but it is now finished and we have the final sign off certificate."
-If you want to make a massive difference to your life with some home improvements let us know and book your own Home Design Workshop with iarchitect.
-"It is gorgeous, really gorgeous and has made a massive difference to our lives.
+To make a massive positive difference to your life with your home improvements book the Big Picture Plan, and get chartered architect Jane Leach to work with you to redesign your home.
+To find out more about the Big Picture Plan >> Click here << "It is gorgeous, really gorgeous and has made a massive difference to our lives.
 Thank you so much for the design - you did a fab job."

 |